Man with loaded shotgun and tactical gear arrested near U.S. Capitol, police say

 Reuters

-Speaking to reporters, Sullivan said the incident occurred just after noon, when the suspect parked a white Mercedes SUV in the 100 block of Maryland Avenue.
+Speaking to reporters, Sullivan said the incident occurred just after noon, when the suspect parked a white Mercedes SUV on Maryland Avenue.

 “He exited the vehicle with a shotgun and began running towards the Capitol, up the walkway just behind me,” Sullivan said.
-Officers quickly spotted the individual as he approached the building, challenged him and ordered him to drop the weapon and get on the ground.
+Officers quickly spotted him as he approached the building and ordered him to drop the weapon and lie on the ground.
 The suspect complied and was immediately taken into custody by U.S. Capitol Police.

 Sullivan said the man was wearing a tactical vest and tactical gloves at the time of the incident.
-The shotgun was loaded, and the suspect had additional rounds of ammunition on his person.
-The suspect was apprehended in the walkway near the stairway area.
+The shotgun was loaded, and the suspect had additional rounds of ammunition in his possession.
+The suspect was apprehended near the stairway leading to the building.

 A search of the vehicle uncovered further equipment, including a Kevlar helmet and a gas mask, the police chief added.